Ziad-Tamim/Ziad-Tamim/README.md

 - I’m an MSc graduate from <a href="https://www.qmul.ac.uk/postgraduate/taught/coursefinder/courses/artificial-intelligence-msc/" target="_blank">Queen Mary University of London</a> with a degree in Artificial Intelligence

--  I’m currently working on a computer vision project to measure the size of objects using image processing
+-  I’m currently working on a website that can optimize a CV based on job requirments

 -  I’m currently learning from the book "Hands-On Machine Learning with Scikit-Learn, Keras, and Tensorflow"